 Report: 802.11n standard could be delayed

-Industry hopes for the ratification of an 802.11n standard this year may be damaged by an apparent effort by large chipmakers to offer a third proposal for the standard, according to an ABI Research report released this week.
+Industry hopes for the ratification of an 802.11n standard this year may be damaged by an apparent effort by large chipmakers to offer a third proposal for the standard, according to an ABI Research report.

-Two industry groups, WwiSE and TGn Sync, have battled over the specifications to the standards of 802.11n, which promises to provide data rates in excess of 100 MB/s.
+Two industry groups, WwiSE and TGn Sync, have battled over the specifications of the 802.11n standard, which promises to provide data rates in excess of 100 Mb/s.
 Encouraging news from IEEE in July indicated that the two groups were close to developing a consensus proposal that would receive the 75% vote necessary to be approved as a standard.